Why are there so few accessibility complaints from users?

 Let's assume you decided you want to report the issue, and you do have some time and enough energy.
 Now is the time to think about possible implications.
 Unfortunately, not everybody will get past this stage, because:

-• Or you may have previously had negative reactions, that make you hesitate.
+• Some users have previously had negative reactions, that make them hesitate.
 Such as staff who blame or question the user, saying things like: Did you really follow the manual?
 Is your software up to date?
 Are you sure that is what happened?

 • In fact, there is a slight risk that the problem is not in the app or website, but in how you used it.
 And getting exposed as a "stupid" user isn't an what most people are longing for.